airblade/voom/README.md

 It assumes:

-- The plugins you use are on GitHub (or in-progress on disk).
+- The plugins you use are on GitHub, cloneable with an http/https URL, or in-progress on disk.
 - You use Vim 8 packages (or [Pathogen][] to manage Vim's runtime path).

 voom is an alternative to [vim-plug][], [Vundle][], [NeoBundle][], [vam][], [Vizadry][], etc.